1992 4th Obedience Beardie of the Year, 1st

 SBK Olofström, class 1, 184 points, 2nd place

-SBK Söderåsen passed Swedish Working Dog Association's temperament test
+SBK Söderåsen passed Swedish Working Dog Association's

 SHU Karlshamn, class 1, 165 points, 3rd place